-“If you’re pregnant when you get the flu, you are at greater risk for serious complications that could affect both you and your baby,” said Dr. Favetta.
+“If you’re pregnant when you get the flu, you are at greater risk for serious complications that could affect both you and your baby,” says Dr. Favetta.
 “Fevers, which are common during the flu, are associated with birth defects.”

 The CDC recommends getting a flu shot during any trimester of pregnancy.

 But what if your symptoms aren’t as serious as the flu?
 What if you’ve simply got a sore throat and some nasal congestion?